nf-core/eager/docs/output.md

 - **XRate** This is from Sex.DetERRmine.
 This is the relative depth of coverage on the X-chromosome.
 - **YRate** This is from Sex.DetERRmine.
 This is the relative depth of coverage on the Y-chromosome.
 - **Number of SNPs** This is from ANGSD.
 The number of SNPs left after removing sites with no data in a 5 base pair surrounding region.
-- **Contamination Estimate (Method1_ML)** This is from ANGSD.
+- **Contamination Estimate (Method1_ML)** This is from the nuclear contamination function of ANGSD.
 The Maximum Likelihood contamination estimate according to Method 1.
 The estimates using Method of Moments and/or those based on Method 2 can be unhidden through the "Configure Columns" button.
 - **Estimate Error (Method1_ML)** This is from ANGSD.
 The standard error of the Method1 Maximum likelihood estimate.
 The errors associated with Method of Moments and/or Method2 estimates can be unhidden through the "Configure Columns" button.
 - **% Hets** This is from MultiVCFAnalyzer.
 This reports the number of SNPs on an assumed haploid organism that have two possible alleles.
 A high percentage may indicate cross-mapping from a related species.